timmc/CS4300-hw6/README.md

 # Ray tracer for CS 4300

 Progressive-render ray tracer accepting .rts scene specification files.
+(See ./spec/ for specification, and "Mods" section for deviations from it.)

 If you want a *good* ray tracer with all the usual features, may I recommend looking at https://code.google.com/p/cray/ instead.